Katamari Damacy Mobile

 Katamari Damacy Mobile (塊魂モバイル, Katamari Damashii Mobairu) was a video game developed by Namco Bandai Games for the Mitsubishi P904i series of mobile phones for NTT Docomo.
 It was released in June 2007 in Japan.
-It is a spin-off of the Katamari Damacy series, the second game on a handheld game console and the third game produced without the involvement of series creator Keita Takahashi.
+It is a spin-off of the Katamari Damacy series, the second game on a handheld game console and the second game produced without the involvement of series creator Keita Takahashi.

 This version of the game used a unique method of control, by making use of a new software technology called GestureTek EyeMobile to make phones capable of detecting tilt and vibration via the built in camera on the P904i.
 The players moved the katamari ball forward, backwards, left and right by tilting the phone.

 There were traditional controls as an option to the default motion controls.

 Katamari Damacy Mobile came pre-installed on P904i model phones.
 Other phone models needed to download the game through the Bandai Namco Games channel.

 Gameplay

 In Katamari Damacy Mobile, the players controlled a highly-adhesive ball called the katamari.
 The object was to make the katamari as large as possible by running over and collecting objects of increasing size.
 The more objects players collected, the larger the katamari became.
-Instead of using analog controllers to control the katamari as in the home console Katamari games, players could roll the katamari by tilting the phone in the direction they wanted the katamari to go.
+Instead of using analog controllers to control the katamari as in the home console Katamari games, players could roll the katamari by holding a button and tilting the phone in the direction they wanted the katamari to go.